 Best Time to See Cherry Blossoms in Korea

-If you want to see the cherry blossoms in Korea, you should visit around the first two weeks of April.
-The height of cherry blossoms is usually within the first 10 days of April, give or take a few days.
+If you want to see the cherry blossoms in Korea, you should visit around the end of March through the first two weeks of April.
+The peak of the cherry blossoms is usually within the first 10 days of April, give or take a few days.

 Every year, a forecast of the first blooms is released.
 The south part of the country and Jeju Island see their cherry blossoms first, with the north of the country trailing a few days behind.
 This includes Seoul, which is in the northwest of the country.